benhollar/TheSpiceRack/README.md

 1. Parsing a variety of sources of recipes (websites, handwritten recipes) into a common, easy-to-read format.
 2. Storing user recipes, including automatically imported recipes from the previously mentioned parser.
-3. Presenting an effective user-interface for navigating stored recipes
+3. Presenting an effective user-interface for navigating stored recipes.

 ##Table of Contents
 - [Getting Started](#getting-started)